christophebe/check-domain/README.md

 - Check the number of pages indexed by Google (primary & secondary index)
 - other ideas are welcome !

 In order to get all info, you need to provide your majestic API key and your whoisxmlapi user & password.
-Without those setting, it returns only ping & PR.
+Without those setting, it returns only dns, ip, ping & PR.

 Install this module in your node project
 ----------------------------------------